shutterstock/public-api-javascript-sdk/docs/AudioApi.md

 Name | Type | Description
 ------------- | ------------- | -------------
- language | String| Which language the moods will be returned in
+ language | String| Which language the instruments will be returned in

 ### Accepted authentication